The Character Theory of a Complex Group

 Most of the $\oo$-categories that we will encounter are {presentable}~\cite[5.5]{topos} in the sense that they are closed under all small colimits (as well as limits, by \cite[Proposition 5.5.2.4]{topos}), and generated under suitable colimits by a small category.
 Examples include $\oo$-categories of spaces and of modules over a ring.
 Presentable $\infty$-categories form an $\infty$-category ${\mc Pr}$ whose morphisms are left adjoints, or equivalently by the adjoint functor theorem \cite[5.2]{topos}, functors that preserve all colimits \cite[5.5.3]{topos}.
-Furthermore, many of the $\oo$-categories that we will encounter are {stable}~\cite[2,4]{dag1} in the sense that they have a zero object, are closed under finite limits and colimits, and their pushouts and pullbacks coincide.
-Stable $\oo$-categories are an analogue of the additive setting of homological algebra: the homotopy category of a stable $\infty$-category has the canonical structure of a triangulated category~\cite[3]{dag1}.
-We will denote by $\St\subset \mc Pr$ the full $\oo$-subcategory of stable presentable $\oo$-categories as studied in \cite[17]{dag1}.
-Finally, we will make frequent use of Lurie's powerful extension~\cite[Theorem 3.4.5]{dag2} of the Barr-Beck theorem to the setting of $\oo$-categories.